As Ruth might have told it today…

 My name is Ruth.
 The story I’m about to tell you is true.
 All of its characters are real people who really did the things I’ll describe.
 I mention this at the outset because over the generations my story has so clearly predicted the relationships between Israel, the Church, and the Messiah that many who study it forget that it really happened.
 That fact that my story was once included among the books of the Prophets of Israel and even today is read in synagogues around the world on Pentecost has added to its mystique.
 Like several other biblical events, it’s a true story that can also be viewed allegorically.
 Here’s how it happened.

-At first they thought their visit to Moab would be a short one, but when Elimelech died and then Kilion and Mahlon, their 2 sons, both married Moabite women (I was one of them, my friend Orpah was the other) it seemed they were here to stay.
+At first, they thought their visit to Moab would be a short one, but when Elimelech died and then Kilion and Mahlon, their two sons, both married Moabite women (I was one of them, my friend Orpah was the other) it seemed they were here to stay.

-10 years after they first came to live among us, both of Naomi’s sons also died leaving Naomi, Orpah, and me all widows.
-I don’t know if you’re aware of this but in my day widows had no standing in the community and were totally dependent upon the good will of their families and friends for survival.
-In Israel it was the duty of the priests to look after widows and orphans (Deut.
+Ten years after they first came to live among us, both of Naomi’s sons also died leaving Naomi, Orpah, and me all widows.
+I don’t know if you’re aware of this, but in my day, widows had no standing in the community and were totally dependent upon the good will of their families and friends for survival.
+In Israel, it was the duty of the priests to look after widows and orphans (Deut.
 14:28-29), but there was no such provision in Moab.
 So Naomi decided to move back to Bethlehem, where the famine had ended, and hope for the best.
 She encouraged Orpah and me to find new husbands among the Moabite men to care for us since we were still young enough to do so.

 One of the ways in which the indigent were provided for in Israel was to leave the corners of the fields untouched as the harvesters went through reaping the grain (Lev.
 19:9).
 These triangular corner patches, plus any other areas the harvesters missed on their single pass through the fields (they were also forbidden from making a second pass) were left for widows and orphans like Naomi and me to harvest for ourselves.
 So the day after we arrived I went into the fields to get us some food.

 Not yet knowing who he was, I asked how I had found such favor with him.
 He said he had heard of my kindness toward Naomi and was repaying my acts of kindness with some of his own.
 Then he blessed me, as was the custom of the day, and at mealtime gave me some lunch.
-Later I learned that he even told his reapers to miss some sheaves on purpose so I’d have more to harvest for Naomi and me.
-That night I brought home so much grain that Naomi couldn’t help wonder whose fields I ‘d been working in.
-When I told her it was Boaz she began praising both the Lord and him, telling me that he was not only a relative, but one of our kinsman redeemers as well.
+Later, I learned that he even told his reapers to miss some sheaves on purpose so I’d have more to harvest for Naomi and myself.
+That night I brought home so much grain Naomi couldn’t help wonder whose fields I ‘d been working in.
+When I told her it was Boaz, she began praising both the Lord and him, telling me that he was not only a relative but one of our kinsman-redeemers as well.